-Deferred Disposition
+Deferred Disposition Lawyer Grand Rapids MI

 Get Your Criminal Charges Dismissed

 Deferred disposition, also known as deferred adjudication, is a legal process where a defendant pleads guilty or no contest to criminal charges but is not immediately convicted.
 Instead, the court defers the proceedings and places the defendant on probation for a stipulated period.
 During this time, the defendant must comply with certain conditions set by the court, such as attending counseling, performing community service, or avoiding further legal trouble.
-If the defendant successfully completes the probationary period without any violations, the charges may be dismissed, and there will be no criminal conviction on their record.
+If the defendant successfully completes the probationary period without any violations, the charges may be dismissed, and there will be no criminal conviction on the record.

 What Criminal Charges are Eligible for Deferred Disposition?